 All of us do not want to have an experience with a snake bite, especially the venomous ones.
-But, whether the one which bites you is venomous or not, experts said that you must treat all of snake bite as it is venomous.
-Since you cannot use your own judgement to decide whether the one which has bitten you is venomuous or not.
+But, whether the one which bites you is venomous or not, experts said that you must treat all of the snake bites as it is venomous.
+Since you cannot use your own judgment to decide whether the one which has bitten you is venomous or not.

-The first thing to do is going to hospital or calling for the emergency help.
-But while waiting for the medical help, whether it is you who are bitten or you are the one who is with the victim of snake bite, the first aid you can do are :
+The first thing to do is going to the hospital or calling for the emergency help.
+But while waiting for the medical help, whether it is you who are bitten, the first aid you can do are:

 - Someone does a CPR if needed